lukewilde/phaser-js-boilerplate/readme.md

 #### grunt zip

-Compiles the current build into `build/{title}.zip` with an internal folder.
+Compiles the current build into `{title}.zip` with an internal folder.
 This is intended for use when transferring the build to a third party for upload webserver.

 #### grunt cocoon

-Compiles the current build into `build/{title}.zip` ready for upload to [CocoonJs](https://www.ludei.com/cocoonjs/).
+Compiles the current build into `{title}.zip` ready for upload to [CocoonJs](https://www.ludei.com/cocoonjs/).

 ### Coding Style and Linting